Blog

 Time-weighted vs. money-weighted rates of return

-If your eyes glazed over while reading that definition, don’t worry.
-At its core a time-weighted rate of return breaks the portfolio performance across the time period being measured into smaller ‘sub-periods’ whenever there is an inflow or outflow for the portfolio.
+At its core, a time-weighted rate of return breaks up the portfolio performance across the measurement period into smaller ‘sub-periods’ whenever there is an inflow or outflow for the portfolio.
 Then the performance of each sub-period is calculated, before being linked to find the ‘geometric mean’ performance across the entire period.
+If cash flows into or out of the portfolio during a sub-period, the period is broken down into smaller periods at this point to calculate the performance for each intra-period before then being combined to calculate performance for the sub-period.

 To help explain the difference between time-weighted and money-weighted returns, let’s imagine an investor who made three trades in a particular stock over a period of two years.
 Let’s assume that:

-1. On December 1st 2015, the investor invested $1,000 to buy 1,000 units of StockABC at $1.00 per share
+1. On December 1st 2015, the investor invested $1,000 to buy 1,000 units of StockABC at $1.00 per share.

-2. On December 1st 2016, they bought another 1,000 units of StockABC at a price of $2.00 per share (spending $2,000)
+2. On December 1st 2016, they bought another 1,000 units of StockABC at a price of $2.00 per share (spending $2,000).

-3. On December 1st 2017 the investor sold their entire holding of 2,000 StockABC shares after the price fell to $1.25
+3. On December 1st 2017 the investor sold their entire holding of 2,000 StockABC shares after the price fell to $1.25.

 In this scenario the investor lost $500 in this portfolio over the two years.